-Case referrals will result in the development of a conduct file in the name of the respondent.
+Case referrals will result in the development of a conduct file in the respondent's name.
 If the student is found not responsible for the allegations, the file will be marked no action, no record and will not constitute a conduct record.
 Student Conduct records with sanctions less than suspension or expulsion, will be maintained in the Student Affairs for seven years following the calendar year of record, and then destroyed.